 - 9. Video Project: Video project is a movie type project.
-For presentation of a project using static images see class #11. - Project can be a 30-second television spot, a documentary demonstrating 4-H activities, a narrative or dramatic group project by 4-H members or an informational presentation promoting 4-H. - Project to feature a 4-H project or activity or promote 4-H. - Products longer than 10 minutes should include a short "preview highlights" show as a separate tape, disc, or file. - Project will be evaluated on technical quality, organization, creativity, and ability to communicate a message. - Project can be submitted on USB jump drive
+For presentation of a project using static images see class #11.
+Only one entry per exhibitor. - Project can be a 30-second television spot, a documentary demonstrating 4-H activities, a narrative or dramatic group project by 4-H members or an informational presentation promoting 4-H.

+- Project to feature a 4-H project or activity or promote 4-H. - Products longer than 10 minutes should include a short "preview highlights" show as a separate tape, disc, or file. - Project will be evaluated on technical quality, organization, creativity, and ability to communicate a message. - Project can be submitted on USB jump drive

-10. Public Presentation Video
+10. Public Presentation Video - Only one entry per exhibitor.

-- Video must be recording of Public Presentation from 2023 presentation dates.
-Original videos will be accepted but new and improved versions with presentation day comments from evaluators taken into consideration are highly suggested.

-- Must be submitted on USB jump drive - Project will be evaluated similarly to Public Presentation rubrics.
-This includes appropriate length, organization, grammar, proper equipment, understanding of the subject, eye contact, voice, posture, etc.

-- Videos will also be evaluated on overall quality such as editing, lighting, camera positioning, transitions, audio, etc. Camera quality itself will not be taken into consideration due to differences in availability and cost.

-- If the 4-H member created a poster for their video, it can be entered under Section U Class 2. - 11.
+- Video must be recording of Public Presentation from presentation dates of the current 4-H year.
+Original videos will be accepted but new and improved versions with presentation day comments from evaluators taken into consideration are highly suggested. - Must be submitted on USB jump drive - Project will be evaluated similarly to Public Presentation rubrics.
+This includes appropriate length, organization, grammar, proper equipment, understanding of the subject, eye contact, voice, posture, etc. - Videos will also be evaluated on overall quality such as editing, lighting, camera positioning, transitions, audio, etc. Camera quality itself will not be taken into consideration due to differences in availability and cost. - If the 4-H member created a poster for their video, it can be entered under Section U Class 2. - 11.
 Computer Graphic Design Use a computer graphic design program to create an 8.5 x 11 or 11 x 17 poster that promotes any aspect of 4-H. Programs that can be used include but are not limited to: Adobe InDesign, Illustrator or Photoshop, and Canva.
+Only one entry per exhibitor.

 The design must: